-Fractal [9] provides a binding primitive named bindFc that binds one required port (named a client interface in Fractal) with one provided port (named a server interface in Fractal).
+Fractal Bruneton et al. [11] provide a binding primitive named bindFc that binds one required port (named a client interface in Fractal) with one provided port (named a server interface in Fractal).

 '''

 c1 = new C1();

 c2 = new C2();

-c1.bindFc( "p1", c2.lookupFc("p2") );
+c1.bindFc("p1", c2.lookupFc("p2"));

 '''

-More complex connections can be achieved in Fractal with using binding components.
+More complex connections can be achieved in Fractal by using binding components.
 "A binding component is a normal Fractal component whose role is dedicated to communication between components.
 Binding components are also called connectors: hence Fractal does support connectors, although this concept is not a core concept here, as component or interface."
-[9].
-In Fractal, n-ary connections requires that the architect defines a binding component with exactly the right number of ports.
+[11].
+In Fractal, n-ary connections require that the architect defines a binding component with exactly the right number of ports.
 It seems difficult with this connection mechanism to support dynamic n-ary connections.

 Before presenting the SCL connection mechanism, it is important to note that a connection mechanism must address mismatches.
-Connection mismatches are an identified consequence of unanticipated connections [47].
+Connection mismatches are an identified consequence of unanticipated connections [39].
 These mismatches occur when we want to connect components that semantically fit well but their connection is not possible because they are not plug-compatible.
-Mismatches can be solved in whole generality by defining dedicated components as specified by the Adapter design pattern [19].
-Another solution is to put glue code in connections (e.g in connectors) in order to adapt components communications.
+Mismatches can be solved in whole generality by defining dedicated components as specified by the adapter design pattern [21].
+Another solution is to put glue code in connections (e.g. in connectors) in order to adapt components communications.
 A connection mechanism must tackle this issue and makes the definition of adapters easy or useless thanks to glue code.

 In SCL, the connection mechanism relies on connectors.
 Since we want SCL to be a simple language, we choose that a connector is a component whose role is dedicated to communication between components such as binding components in Fractal.
-SCL connectors help to solve mismatches problems easily and enable the definition of n-ary connections.
-All connectors have the same form as Connector that is shown on Figure 6.
+SCL connectors help to solve mismatch problems easily and enable the definition of n-ary connections.
+All connectors have the same form as CONNECTOR that is shown on Fig. 6.
 A connector is composed of two sets of ports named sources and targets, and glue code that uses these ports to establish the connection.
 All the service invocations sent through source port will be treated by the glue code of the connector.

-Figure 7 shows an example of binary connection between a PASSWORDMAN-AGER component and a RANDOMNUMBERGENERATOR component.
-This connection satisfies the required service of the PASSWORDMANAGER through its Randomizer port, using the service rand provided by the RANDOMNUMBER-GENERATOR through its Generator port.
+Fig. 7 shows an example of binary connection between a PASSWORDMANAGER component and a RANDOMNUMBER GENERATOR component.
+This connection satisfies the required service of the PASSWORDMANAGER through its Randomizer port, using the service rand provided by the RANDOMNUMBERGENERATOR through its Generator port.
 Since connectors are regular components, the architect has to define a component descriptor for the connector that is used to establish the connection.
 However, SCL proposes simpler syntaxes.
-For example by instantiating an existing SCL connector descriptor, such as BinaryConnector, and adapting it by setting its sources, its targets and the glue code, as shown in Figure 8.
+For example, by instantiating an existing